For Regular Submissions

 All submissions are automatically considered for the annual Neil Postman Award for Metaphor, a $500 prize judged by the editors.

-We’re also seeking personal essays on poetry and faith.
+We might also be interested in essays on the contemporary use of Japanese forms.
 For more information, see our call for submissions page.
 To submit poems or essays, just follow the regular guidelines and note which (or all) should be considered for the tribute.
 It’s fine to send poems and essays at the same time, though please note that most of our issues do not include them—we’re mostly a poetry magazine, and our preferences tends to be to only publish poems, unless we find an essay that is particularly useful and engaging.
-The deadline for this issue is April 15th, 2014.
+The deadline for this issue is October 15th, 2014.